 The Church of São Francisco was constructed between 1480 and 1510 in a classic Portuguese Gothic style.
 Restoration works finished in 2015 and it now features a museum with various relics.
 The main attraction of the church, however, is its Chapel of Bones.
 Yepp, you heard us right.
 The Capela dos Ossos is, as the name suggests, features very real, very human remains along its walls and columns.

 The remains are estimated to belong to around 5000 humans, which were moved there by monks in the 17th century to make room in the local graveyards, which were becoming overcrowded.
 The remains are artistically displayed and, along with two mummies, are intended to invoke an appreciation of life (and death) in visitor’s minds.

 This is further homed in by the Latin inscription in the entrance that translates to ‘We bones, that are here, for yours await’ – a little bit creepy, right?
 Despite its creepiness, the chapel draws in thousands of visitors a year and is one of Evora’s most popular attractions.
-The entrance fee is slightly higher than the attractions we’ve looked at so far but, for €5, you’ll get a ticket to the chapel of bones that also includes entrance to the church museum – definitely worth the money.
+The entrance fee is slightly higher than the attractions we’ve looked at so far but, for €5, you’ll get a ticket to the chapel that also includes entrance to the church museum – definitely worth the money.

-Price: €5 for the chapel of bones and the church museum
+Price: €5 for the chapel and museum

 Opening hours: Daily from 9 am to 5 pm (winter) or 6:30 pm (summer)

 Okay, so strictly speaking the Almendres Cromlech is located about 15km west of Evora… but when there’s one of Europe’s biggest neolithic sites on your doorstep you just have to include it on your Evora to-do list anyway.